 Delivery is important to us and we strive to produce world-class outputs, whether research or commercial.
 With experience in small through to large-scale project delivery, we can deliver detailed analysis and reports on time and on budget.

-The lab is part of the Perception and Action Cluster at the School of Psychology at Queen's.
+The Movement Innovation Lab is part of the Perception and Action Cluster at the School of Psychology at Queen's.
 Our research focuses on how perception influences action.
 Below are some examples of previous research and commercial work that we have undertaken.
 Read on to gain an insight into the specific project, our areas of interest, publications and videos.